 Experiments with the four day workweek

 Before Microsoft Japan, many companies have tried the pattern of four days on/three days off.
 Some, like governments in Utah and Slingshot SEO, have tried four ten-hour days.
-Others, like Jason Fried of Basecamp work a 32-hour week during the summer, and 40 hours the rest of the year.
+Others, like Jason Fried and DHH of Basecamp work a 32-hour week during the summer, and 40 hours the rest of the year.

 Online education platform TreeHouse has a 32-hour week year-round.
 Perpetual Guardian, an estate planning company in New Zealand, has been one of the more vocal supporters of the 32-hour, four-day week.
 In fact, their founders, Andrew Barnes and Charlotte Lockhart started a separate community just to encourage other businesses to try it.
 The British Trade Union Congress has been advocating for a four day week for a few years now.